RavinSG/obsidian-cyber/Threat Vector.md

-Threat actors targeting an organization need some means to gain access to that organisation's information or systems.
+Threat actors targeting an organisation need some means to gain access to that organisation's information or systems.
 Threat vectors are the means that threat actors use to obtain that access.

 ### Message-Based Threat Vectors
 **Email** is one of the most commonly exploited threat vectors. *Phishing messages, spam messages*, and other email-borne attacks are a simple way to gain access to an organisation's network.